netascode/ansible-dc-vxlan-example/README.md

 ### Step 3 - Set environment variables

 The environment variables should be set in the shell where the playbook is executed.
 They are configured via the `export` command in the shell (bash).
-Using this template set the environment variables to the correct credentials for the NDFC controller and the fabric devices that will be managed by NDFC.
+Using this template set the environment variables to the correct credentials for the ND controller and the fabric devices that will be managed by ND.

 ```bash
 # These are the credentials for ND